-Amee Naik, High School Program Director (Cambridge)
+Amee Naik, Senior Director of High School Programs

 Elissa Spelman, Executive Director

 Elissa first joined Breakthrough Greater Boston as a Board Member, working actively on the Strategic Planning and Program Committees.
 She was thrilled to become even more involved with an organization for which she has such deep respect.
 Elissa's previous post was as the first-ever Director of the Wellington Management Foundation, an organization dedicated to supporting education programs for low-income youth, including some of the affiliate sites of the Breakthrough Collaborative!
 Elissa has broad experience in the field of education and has also worked with nonprofits focused on foster care, adoption and domestic violence.
 Elissa began her career as a third grade teacher at the Neighborhood House Charter School in Dorchester, MA and has taught in a variety of settings.
 Elissa received her M.A. from the Harvard Graduate School of Education and has a bachelor's degree in education from Boston College.
 When not busy at Breakthrough, Elissa spends time with family and friends, enjoys food of all kinds, and volunteers regularly.

 Emily Abdelmaseh, Marketing and Communications Coordinator, AmeriCorps VISTA